 The following are some terms associated with bitcoin that you must know:

-- Blockchain: Blockchain is a chain of blocks that acts as a public ledger for bitcoin.
+- Blockchain: While talking about Blockchain Technology, Blockchain is a chain of blocks that acts as a public ledger for bitcoin.
 Blockchain has the details of all the transactions ever made on Bitcoin.

 - Block: A block is part of the blockchain.
 The most recent transactions are recorded on a block.
 These transactions are verified every 10 minutes by mining.

 - Cryptography: Cryptography is the art of deciphering or generating codes.
 It was the foundation of bitcoin and hence, the term cryptocurrency.
-All bitcoin transactions are anonymous due to cryptography.
+All Bitcoin blockchain transactions are anonymous due to cryptography.

 - Decentralization: Decentralization means that bitcoin is not owned by any country or government.
 It works on a peer-to-peer protocol with people, who own bitcoin, actually managing the entire system.